 The server software:

-Data files are flat files which are searched sequentially.
-A database was not used on the grounds of simplicity of data maintenance and code complexity.
+Data files are plain text flat files which are searched sequentially.
+A database was not used on the grounds of simplicity of data maintenance and to reduce external dependencies.

-The optional URL argument DEBUG will invoke the following data maintenance and debugging facilities:
+The optional URL argument MAINT will invoke the following aids to data maintenance:

 |gazetteerData.html||Background information for users about the origin of, and subsequent changes to, the data used by the gazetteer.|